-Radio-Frequency Identification (RFID) is a powerful tool used by hospitals, research facilities, and IVF labs for record keeping, access control, inventory tracking, sample and patient management, and much more.
-Our RFID labels are outfitted with a small, flexible UHF inlay that allows them to be applied to various surfaces.
-We can also offer custom RFID labels, with the ability to insert these passive UHF inlays into any of our durable, resistant labels, creating RFID label solutions suited to any environment.
+Radio-frequency identification (RFID) is a powerful tool used by hospitals, histopathology labs, research facilities, and IVF labs for record keeping, access control, inventory tracking, sample and patient management, and much more.
+Our RFID labels are outfitted with small, flexible NFC, HF, and UHF inlays that allow them to be applied to various surfaces.
+We also offer customizable RFID labels, with the ability to insert these passive NFC, HF, and UHF inlays into any of our durable, resistant labels, creating RFID label solutions suited to any environment.

 Benefits of RFID Labels